gamblevore/speedie/Documentation/isms.md

     error: Missing Fraction (float).

 This is a purely compile-time feature made from syntactic-sugar.
 So if its not used, it adds nothing to your app.

+You can also specify that your app **should not** take any parameters

+    main () // creates an error if any params are passed "No params passed!
+Phew!"

 As a "bonus feature", Speedie lets you write super-short "hello world" apps.